 As soon as your periods have returned to their usual routine, it’s safe to assume you are fertile and can conceive.

 Another concern that breastfeeding moms often have is whether or not breastfeeding will affect their pregnancy tests.
-Once again, you really don’t have to worry.
+Once again, you don’t have to worry.
 A pregnancy test will only pick up the hormones released in the event of a pregnancy.

 They can detect the difference between old hormones from your last pregnancy and those that are released when a new life begins.

-If you’re trying to get pregnant while breastfeeding a toddler and still struggling, it may be time to start introducing more solid foods, and having your baby spend less time on the breast.
+If you’re trying to get pregnant while breastfeeding a toddler and still struggling, it may be time to start introducing more solid foods, and having your baby spend less time at the breast.
 This will help your body return to normal, making it easier to host an egg and allow for fertilization.